logicdata1/EasySMX-X10-AC695X-Firmware-RE/README.md

 ## LEGAL: FOR RESEARCH ONLY

 All content is for educational, research, and interoperability purposes under fair use.
 No warranty, no support, no claims.
 If you’re JieLi or a copyright owner and have an issue, open a polite issue first.

+## What’s Already Been Tried?

+- **Binwalk on firmware files:** Provided no meaningful extraction.
+The images aren’t standard containers, so there’s nothing obvious to unpack.
+- **IDA Pro and hex editing:** No real breakthrough yet.
+Disassembly is messy and hasn’t uncovered the flashing routine or how to load a modded firmware file.
+We’ll keep digging, but expect roadblocks.